aurechabnv/clean-google-photos-export/README.md

 * get the proper Photo Taken date from the JSON and saves it on the corresponding file only if necessary
 * moves all used JSON and other tagged file extensions in folders at the root, waiting to be manually deleted (just to be safe)

-In the original export, other files are present at the root; they are not concerned by this script.

 ## How to install
 Install requirements with pip
 > pip install -r requirements